MicrosoftDocs/azure-stack-docs.zh-CN/azure-stack/user/azure-stack-storage-transfer.md

 Set-AzCurrentStorageAccount -StorageAccountName $StorageAccountName -ResourceGroupName $ResourceGroupName

 # Create a new container.
-New-AzureStorageContainer -Name $ContainerName -Permission Off
+New-AzStorageContainer -Name $ContainerName -Permission Off

 # Upload a blob into a container.
-Set-AzureStorageBlobContent -Container $ContainerName -File $ImageToUpload
+Set-AzStorageBlobContent -Container $ContainerName -File $ImageToUpload

 # List all blobs in a container.
-Get-AzureStorageBlob -Container $ContainerName
+Get-AzStorageBlob -Container $ContainerName

 # Download blobs from the container:
 # Get a reference to a list of all blobs in a container.
-$blobs = Get-AzureStorageBlob -Container $ContainerName
+$blobs = Get-AzStorageBlob -Container $ContainerName

 # Create the destination directory.
 New-Item -Path $DestinationFolder -ItemType Directory -Force